Xabo-RB/Benchmarking_files/README.md

-# Benchmarking tools for a priori identifiability analysis
+# Benchmarking files
-Benchmarking files: input scripts of the identifiability analysis.
+Input scripts of the identifiability analysis.

 ## References